Why Does the Research Title Matter?

 - Use keywords that capture the content of your paper

 - Never include a period at the end—your title is not a sentence

-We hope you find these tips helpful as you write your research paper.
-And be sure to receive professional manuscript editing services from Wordvice before submission to your target journal.
+We hope you find these tips helpful as you write all the parts of your research paper.
+And be sure to receive professional research paper editing services from Wordvice before you submit your article to your target journal.

-If you want to dig deeper into different journal-title formats and categories that might be more suitable for specific article types or need help with writing the cover letter for your manuscript submission, then head over to the Wordvice academic resources website where you find more articles on manuscript writing, from drafting an outline to finding a target journal to submit to.
+If you want to dig deeper into different journal-title formats and categories that might be more suitable for specific article types or need help with writing the cover letter for your manuscript submission, visit the Wordvice academic resources website where you find more articles on manuscript writing, from drafting an outline to finding a target journal to submit to.